foundersandcoders/our-site-v0-DEFUNCT/mvpfaq.md

 Generally, not for an *MVP*.
 In most cases, it is better to build a prototype as a web app first, but we can do follow-up work to convert a web app into a phone app.

 ***What happens if I am not happy with the work done?***
-If the *MVP* is not up to the standard you expected or does not meet the agreed specification after one week and you do not wish to use it, then you do not have to pay for the development work.
+If the *MVP* is not up to the standard you expected or does not meet the agreed specification and you do not wish to use it, then you do not have to pay for the development work.

 ***What happens if I want further work done on my MVP?***
 If you are happy with the *MVP*, you can retain some or all of your development team to continue to work on it for you.